UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 ## The Layer of Well-Being

-Well-being is multidimensional — it must reach body, mind, society, and soul.
+>Well-being is multidimensional —
-Below are the symbolic layers we seek to honor:
+>it must reach body, mind, society, and soul.

 ### Dimensions of Well-Being and Bliss